 This can be done by simply including more water in the pot than you would for steaming.
 I prefer steaming them, as I feel less of the flavor is lost to the cooking water.

-Blanching is simply cooking a food briefly in boiling water, and then immediately draining them and plunging them into ice water.
-Blanching is a quick-cook method, usually used with vegetables, that not only softens the vegetables slightly, but also locks in their color by dunking them right after cooking into cold water.
+Blanching is simply cooking food briefly in boiling water, and then immediately draining them and plunging them into ice water.
+This quick-cook method is usually used with vegetables.
+It not only softens the vegetables slightly but also locks in their color by dunking them into cold water right after cooking.
 This also stops them from cooking further in the residual cooking heat, also called carryover cooking.

 The simple step of adding an ice bath to your blanching yields great results.
-If you cooked the vegetables for a couple of minutes and skipped the ice bath they would just soften a bit, and lose a bit of their brightness, but everything would still be a-ok.
-However, setting up an ice water bath takes very little extra time, and also, the bowl that you use for the water bath can be immediately put to use for something else, like a salad. it really makes a nice difference for asparagus in particular, leaving them as crisp-tender as you like, and a brilliant green.
+If you cooked the vegetables for a couple of minutes and skipped the ice bath, they would just soften a bit, and lose some of their brightness, but everything would still be a-ok.
+However, setting up an ice water bath takes very little extra time, and also, the bowl that you use for the water bath can be immediately put to use for something else, like a salad.
+It really makes a nice difference for asparagus in particular, leaving them as crisp-tender as you like, and a brilliant green.

 Can You Eat Raw Asparagus?

-If your asparagus are very fresh, you can slice them and use them raw in salads, or as part of a vegetable (crudité) platter.
+If your asparagus is very fresh, you can slice the spears and use them raw in salads, or as part of a vegetable (crudité) platter.
 Definitely make sure you peel or trim off any tough ends, which will be unpleasant to eat.
-Also peel them, or at lest the bottom half, if the skin seems thick and tough.
-Check out the farro salad recipe at the end for a great way to use raw asparagus in a salad!
+Also, peel them, or at least the bottom half, if the skin seems thick and tough.
+This farro salad recipe is a great example of how to use raw asparagus in a salad!

 A rinse under cold water is usually all that asparagus needs.
 They are rarely very dirty.
 If you are preparing them using a dry heat method, like roasting or grilling, dry them before cooking.
 If you are steaming or boiling them, then you don’t have to worry about drying them first.